zedgell/End2EndSimplified/README.md

   * id
   * className
   * linkText
-* expect type to equal param
+* expect type in varible to equal param
   # types are:
   * text